 Indeed, “Commercial and multifamily mortgage bankers are expected to close $578 billion of loans backed by income-producing properties in 2021 – a 31% increase from 2020’s volume of $442 billion, according to the Mortgage Bankers Association’s (MBA) newest forecast,” reported Mortgage Orb in early October.

 For commercial building owners, including those in the office market, all of the above suggests it is a good time to “lock-in” or borrow long at a good, low rate and then shift potentially rising costs onto tenants to the greatest extent possible.

 Some potential hedging steps to take include —

 - Indexing leases to the CPI, particularly longer-term leases, or signing only shorter leases for the next couple years, as the inflation picture shakes out.

-- Shift operating costs to tenants, such as janitorial services, utilities and so on, especially through triple-net leases (leases in which the tenant agrees to pay all the expenses of the property, including property taxes, building insurance, maintenance and utilities).
+- Shift operating expenses to tenants, such as janitorial services, utilities and so on, especially through triple-net leases (leases in which the tenant agrees to pay all the expenses of the property, including property taxes, building insurance, maintenance and utilities).
 Those expenses can be expected to rise with higher rates of inflation.

 There is likely good news for office markets globally and in the US, or so at least reports Cushman & Wakefield.
 While the Delta variant of the COVID-19 pandemic has been a setback on the road back to normalcy, nothing lasts forever, and between inoculations and infections, herd immunity is being obtained.